The New York Times

 The New York Times (NYT) (Note: Also referred to as simply The Times or the NY Times.
 The New York Times uses the domain nytimes.com.) is a newspaper based in Manhattan, New York City.
 The New York Times covers domestic, national, and international news, and publishes opinion pieces and reviews.
-As one of the longest-running newspapers in the United States, the Times serves as one of the country's newspapers of record.
-As of August 2025, The New York Times had 11.88 million total and 11.3 million online subscribers, both by significant margins the highest numbers for any newspaper in the United States; the total also included 580,000 print subscribers.
-The New York Times is published by the New York Times Company; since 1896, the company has been chaired by the Ochs-Sulzberger family, whose current chairman and the paper's publisher is A. G. Sulzberger.
+One of the longest-running newspapers in the United States, the Times serves as one of the country's newspapers of record.
+As of August 2025, The New York Times had 11.88 million total and 11.3 million online subscribers, both the highest numbers for any newspaper in the United States by a significant margin; the total also included 580,000 print subscribers.
+The New York Times is published by the New York Times Company.
+Since 1896, the company has been chaired by the Ochs-Sulzberger family.
+The current chairman and the paper's publisher is A. G. Sulzberger.
 The Times is headquartered at The New York Times Building in Midtown Manhattan.

 The Times was founded as the conservative New-York Daily Times in 1851, and came to national recognition in the 1870s with its aggressive coverage of corrupt politician Boss Tweed.
 Following the Panic of 1893, Chattanooga Times publisher Adolph Ochs gained a controlling interest in the company.
 In 1935, Ochs was succeeded by his son-in-law, Arthur Hays Sulzberger, who began a push into European news.
 Sulzberger's son Arthur Ochs Sulzberger became publisher in 1963, adapting to a changing newspaper industry and introducing radical changes.
 The New York Times was involved in the landmark 1964 U.S. Supreme Court case New York Times Co. v.
 Sullivan, which restricted the ability of public officials to sue the media for defamation.